 Space doesn’t permit us to sketch a detailed critique of this approach, but these drivers in and of themselves do not act as immutable determinants around how and why the Eoan Group as an organization across decades into the 80’s becomes typecast as “coloured” and aspirational to the European white culture.
 As a general historical fact “coloured identity” as a category, as distinct from the coloured community, as distinct from a legal-juridical definition of coloured, emerges as much from the external, endogenous developments within South African society, governance and power, as from the subjective and internal acceptance/resistance and engagement with this shaping of linguistic, cultural and social factors, over time.
 Many commentators don’t sufficiently interrogate the interplay of this historic evolution (including up to the cultural revolution of 1976 and Black Consciousness across the coloured community leading into the 80’s resistance period) for the shaping of coloured identity.
 This defines both the distinctive evolution of a “coloured identity” as being in flux and its commonalties/articulation with the re-emergence of other South African ethnic identities with the emergence of Grand Apartheid within the Nguni or SeSotho/SeTswana traditions or other South African cultures.

-The attraction to Italian Opera singing and performance is better located in the explosion and revival of European art forms globally (of which I include the Soviet Union) which included Jazz, after the Second World War.
+The attraction to Italian Opera singing and performance is better rooted in the explosion and revival of European art forms globally (of which I include the Soviet Union) which included Jazz, after the Second World War.
 It was part liberating and part aspirational to connect with these new trends.
 Jazz was for example actually deliberately propagated and marketed by the USA as part of an American dream narrative up to the early 60’s.
 Alex la Guma’s novel A walk in the night cites thematically the love of classical music , i.e. Chopin’s Prelude in E, in the cultural fabric of the District.

 Specifically, the attraction to Opera was found in the traditions of vocalizing and choral singing from the late 19th century and early 20th century which articulated with a vibrant and new art form in Verdi, Puccini and the likes.
 There was also very little distinction made in the Groupers’ generation between: i.e. jazz music and classical/opera as experiences of musical appreciation.
 The key to this was the growing class stratification and urbanization as communities became more settled across South Africa from Soweto to District Six, yearning for new global cultural experiences and trends; the phenomenon of a piano in every home and having albums by Maria Callas as well as Thelonious Monk were thus equally liberating for that generation.
 This is echoed by Abdullah Ebrahim or Pat Matshikisa as much as by Vincent Kolbe in Gwen Ansell’s Soweto Blues.